phitz86/VISOR/old/Development Plan.md

-# GRiD: Generative Raider of iRacing Data
+# VISOR: Virtual Intelligence Simulation Overlay & Radar

-GRiD is a diagnostic telemetry tool designed to evaluate iRacing SDK wrappers head-to-head to improve the stability and performance of the IRODex overlay project.
+VISOR is a lightweight iRacing data overlay built by ChatGPT and Claude, designed to give you everything you need on your screen, and nothing you don't.
 ---

 ## 🎯 Project Goal